 Parent meetings will be held regularly throughout the year.
-The meeting time and date is determined after discussions held during both support staff and teacher orientations held in August 2021.
-Due to the pandemic, virtual parent meetings during the 2021-2022 school year are scheduled two times per month (one in Spanish) to accommodate as many parents as possible.
-The meetings focus on all school information pertinent to parents, including instruction protocols due to COVID 19 school site closures, protocols for students and parents entering campus, school improvement efforts, mandated testing, school policies and procedures, etc.
+The meeting time and date is determined by the parents completing a questionnaire when enrolling their child or at Back to School Night in September.
+The meetings focus on all school information pertinent to parents, including instruction, protocols for students and parents entering campus, school improvement efforts, mandated testing, school policies and procedures, etc.